 Discrete manufacturing is a production method where products are made one at a time.
 This approach is practical as it demands lower initial investment compared to producing goods in large batches.

-In this blog post, we have elaborated about discrete manufacturing, shedding light on its efficiency and cost-effectiveness.
+In this blog post, we have elaborated on discrete manufacturing, shedding light on its efficiency and cost-effectiveness.
 We hope this post has been informative and helped you understand manufacturing strategies.